TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 ## Unsolvable problem

 This section is not an actual recipe.
-I'll tell you about a problem that doesn't have a perfect solution so far (or I just cannot find it).
+I'll tell you about a problem that doesn't have a perfect solution yet (or I just cannot find one).

 Let's take the previous recipe and make the task more difficult.
 Assume that the user should specify the app id and secret **OR** API key file.
 In other words, the user should provide the one `--api-key-file` arg or `--api-app-id` and `--api-app-secret` args.
 It means one **OR** two arguments.